Alawites: Theology and practices

 Alawite doctrine incorporates elements of Phoenician mythology, Gnosticism, neo-Platonism, Christian Trinitarianism (for example, they celebrate Mass including the consecration of bread and wine); blending them with Muslim symbolism and has, therefore, been described as syncretic.

 Alawite Trinity envisions God as being composed of three distinct manifestations, Ma'na (meaning), Ism (Name), and Bab (Door), which together constitute an "indivisible Trinity".
 Ma'na symbolises the "source and meaning of all things" in Alawite mythology.
 According to Alawite doctrines, Ma'na generated the Ism, which in turn built the Bab.
 These beliefs are closely tied to the Nusayri doctrine of reincarnations of the Trinity.

 The Oxford Encyclopedia of the Modern Islamic World classifies Alawites as the only remaining part of the divergent ghulat religious movements; owing to the secretive nature of the Alawite religious system and hierarchy.
-Due to their esoteric doctrines of strict secrecy, conversions into the community were also forbidden.
+Due to their esoteric doctrines of strict secrecy, conversions into the community is also forbidden.

 Alawites do not believe in daily Muslim prayers (salah).
 The central tenet of the Alawite is their belief of Ali ibn Abi Talib being an incarnation of God.
 The Alawite testimony of faith is translated as "There is no God but Ali."